Skip to main content

 Check which app your drone uses before following the correct guide below.

-How to Capture a 360° Panorama in the DJI Fly App
+How to Capture a 360° Panorama in the DJI App

 1. Prepare for Flight